Three most common myths about employee monitoring and why they are wrong

 Myth #3 – Most businesses charge their customers not by time, but for the product or service; so if you’re measuring your employees based on time, you are incentivizing them for the wrong things.

-Like any other technology, automated time-tracking brings many advantages and opportunities at the same time simplifying some evaluation processes.
+Like any other technology, employee monitoring with automated time tracking brings many advantages and opportunities at the same time simplifying some evaluation processes.
 Yet, when misused, it can be just as counterproductive as any other tool.
 This is why the entire process of preparing your staff for it, buying it, implementing and taking actions based on it, must be well-planned and in accordance with the results you want to achieve.
-Avoid common mistakes, make sure you implement time-tracking in the best possible way and choose your actions wisely; this will ensure that you’ll do your bit to debunk these myths once for all.
+Avoid common mistakes, make sure you implement employee monitoring in the best possible way and choose your actions wisely; this will ensure that you’ll do your bit to debunk these myths once for all.